Блог

-Draw a clear line on duration and meeting point: propose 45–60 minutes in a public cafe with an easy exit.
+Draw a clear line regarding duration and meeting point: suggestions?
+45–60 minutes in a public cafe with an easy exit.
 People take most cues from schedule and tone; if you have limited time, say so up front to set the right expectation and reduce awkwardness.

 Common mistakes and precise fixes: when you’re tempted to replay past relationships, compress history to one sentence and redirect to current interests.
 If they seem pressured or withdrawn, stop pushing for physical closeness and ask permission before escalating.
 Avoid turning the conversation into a monologue about dealbreakers – convert statements into questions so values emerge together.
 If talk goes down into negativity, switch subject or suggest a short activity to reset energy.